Derik Elmore, PT, DPT, OCS, COMT

 Symptoms May Include:

 This condition can be managed conservatively which can serve to be very beneficial in treating plantar fasciitis.
-Medical treatment should include: rest from activities that aggravate, ice, NSAIDs, shoe inserts, proper stretching with a home exercise program of the gastrocnemius, soleus, and plantar fascia.
+Medical treatment should include: rest from activities that aggravate, ice, NSAIDs, shoe inserts, and proper stretching with a home exercise program of the gastrocnemius, soleus, and plantar fascia.

 Role of Physical Therapy